aswinayyolath/proposals/095-stretch-cluster.md

 - **KRaft**: As Kafka and Strimzi transition towards KRaft-based clusters, this proposal focuses exclusively on enabling stretch deployments for KRaft-based Kafka clusters.
 While Zookeeper-based deployments are still supported, they are outside the scope of this proposal.

-- **A supported cloud native network technology**: To enable networking between Kubernetes clusters currently requires an additional technology stack.
+- **A supported cloud native networking technology**: To enable networking between Kubernetes clusters currently requires an additional technology stack.
-The remainder of this proposal and the prototype detailed within assumes the use of [Submariner](https://submariner.io/), although there is potential for [Cilium](https://cilium.io/) support in a future revision.
+The remainder of this proposal and the prototype detailed within assumes the use of [Submariner](https://submariner.io/) that provides an implementation of [Kubernetes Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/guides/#implementation-status).
+Other MCS implementations are expected to be viable, but have not yet been prototyped.

 ### Design